jclark/rpi-cm4-ptp-guide/chrony.md

 sudo systemctl restart chronyd
 ```

-The /run/chrony.clk.ttyX.sock is a recent addition to gpsd.
+The /run/chrony.clk.ttyX.sock feature was added in gpsd 3.25.
 Before that, it supported only a /run/chrony.ttyX.sock, which works only for PPS data.
 If you're using a version of gpsd that does not support /run/chrony.clk.ttyX.sock, then you can instead use the SHM 0 refclock.

 ```
 refclock SHM 0 poll 3 offset 0.35 noselect refid UART